 How to Implement the BeyondCorp Security Model

-In part 1 of our white paper series, Moving Beyond the Perimeter: The Theory Behind Google’s BeyondCorp Security Model, we described the need for enterprises to adopt a zero-trust security architecture that addresses new risks beyond the perimeter.
+In part 1 of our guide series, Moving Beyond the Perimeter: The Theory Behind Google’s BeyondCorp Security Model, we described the need for enterprises to adopt a zero-trust security architecture that addresses new risks beyond the perimeter.

 In part 2, we walk you through how to implement a BeyondCorp-based zero-trust security model at your organization with detailed steps, caveats and questions to ask.

 - First, organizations need to enroll users and endpoints into inventories.